EpiLink/EpiLink/docs/Api.md

 ### ApiResponse

-ALL API endpoints either return something of this form, or return no response at all.
+**ALL** API endpoints either return something of this form, or return no response at all.
+Some meta endpoints return raw HTML directly.
+All exceptions to this rule are noted.

 ```json5
 {